friscolt/friscolt.github.io/index.md

 ### Updates

+* Jul 15, 2021: Our conference paper [*"Assessing deep learning methods for the identification of kidney stones in endoscopic images"*](https://arxiv.org/abs/2103.01146) has been accepted at [2021 43rd Annual International Conference of the IEEE Engineering in Medicine & Biology Society (EMBC)](https://embc.embs.org/2021/) at Guadalajara, Mexico 🇲🇽

 * Jun 28, 2021: Our journal paper [*“Visualization of blood vessels in in vitro raw speckle images using an energy-based on DWT coefficients”*](https://www.sciencedirect.com/science/article/pii/S1746809421004894) is now available in [ScienceDirect](https://www.sciencedirect.com/science/article/pii/S1746809421004894).